Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Introduction

-\begin{itemize} \item We built a DRL network that can accept both the RGB image from the camera and the force/torque data from the F/T sensor, and this makes the method insensitive to the initial positional relationship between the peg and the hole.
-The RGB data could help drive the robot arm to make the peg center align with the hole center faster.
-In other words, it accelerates the searching process. \item We clearly know that the RGB camera's accuracy could not meet this task's requirement, so we also introduced the force/torque data from the F/T sensor to our DRL network.
-It plays a crucial role during the insertion process. \item Due to the strict anti-collision requirement and taking into account control accuracy, we developed a hybrid position/force control strategy that contains a three-layer cushioning structure (TCS) to make sure there will not be any violent collisions or contact during the whole process. \end{itemize}
+\begin{itemize} \item We constructed a DRL network capable of accepting both the RGB image from the camera and the force/torque data from the F/T sensor, rendering the method impervious to the initial positional relationship between the peg and the hole.
+The RGB data facilitates directing the robot arm to expedite alignment of the peg center with the hole center.
+In essence, it accelerates the search process. \item We recognize that the accuracy of the RGB camera alone is insufficient to meet the requirements of this task.
+Taking inspiration from the way humans utilize hand-eye coordination to successfully execute assembly tasks, we integrated the force/torque data from the F/T sensor with the RGB image, thereby incorporating them as input into our DRL network.
+These data play important role in different phases. \item Owing to the stringent anti-collision requirements and considering control accuracy, we devised a position control strategy with a three-layer cushioning structure (TCS) to ensure the absence of violent collisions or contact throughout the entire process. \end{itemize}